 Take the ferry (Portsmouth/Plymouth – Bilbao/Santander) with Brittany Ferries and save the long journey from the Channel ports.

 There are numerous hostels, both official and private, where you can stay very cheaply – but you may be in a dormitory.

 Stay in a very typical small hotel just outside the town – Hotel Camou on the Pilgrim’s way 1km from the centre with pool and terrace and tremendous views!

 B&Bs. self-catering and hotels in St Jean Pied du Port and Bayonne.

 This is basque country – so Irouleguy is the local tipple – the reds were initially rather tannic, but are improving with every vintage.
 Domaine Brana is one of the better independent winemakers, and the domaine is just outside the town. (for more on Irouleguy AOC see www.saintjeanpieddeport-paysbasque-tourisme.com

 The local cheese is made from ewe’s milk and is AOC Ossau Iraty– The cheese is full of a delicious, nutty, robust taste if it is produced during the period from June to September when the herds move up to the high mountain meadows.
 As well as a Route du Vins there is also a signposted Route du Fromage.

-On 4 June 2011 there is Food Festival in the town celebrating local produce – wine, cheese, pimentos, ham, foie gras etc
+In June there is Food Festival in the town celebrating local produce – wine, cheese, pimentos, ham, foie gras etc

 There are many interesting little shops, including some touristy one selling memorabilia fpr the Pilgrim’s Route.
 Bit look out for Basque linens which are usually very good quality with bright modern designs.